rsnyder/juncture/cheat-sheet.md

 ### Audio Player

 The `audio` tag creates a viewer that is able to play audio content.
+The Juncture audio player is a light wrapper around the standard  [HTML audio element](https://www.w3schools.com/html/html5_audio.asp).

 ####
 `.mcol`